 There are so many amazing pregnancy symptoms that make every day of the nine-month journey a joy.
 And then there’s heartburn.
-There’s no need to suffer in uncomfortable silence because we’ve uncovered a few simple heartburn fixes that don’t involve a trip to the chemist.
+There’s no need to suffer in uncomfortable silence because we’ve uncovered a few simple pregnancy heartburn remedies that don’t involve a trip to the chemist.

 1. Fruit Tingles